mehmetdolasan/mehmetdolasan/README.md

 ### Hi there 👋

 My name is Mehmet.
-I'm trying to improve myself in the field of iOS development.
+I'm trying to improve myself in the field of QA Automation Engineering.

 <!--
 **mehmetdolasan/mehmetdolasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Here are some ideas to get you started:
-- 🔭 I’m currently working on iOS Development.
+- 🔭 I’m currently working on QA Automation Engineer.
-- 🌱 I’m currently learning Swift.
-- 💬 Ask me about Swift and anything about iOS Development.
 - 📫 How to reach me: mehmetdolasan@gmail.com

 ### Connect with me: